 Physical Development is one of the six areas of learning in early years education and…

-Chances are that if you’re buying traditional wooden furniture it’s going to cost a bit more than modern stuff.
-However, the purchase can be seen as an investment – the furniture will still be suitable in ten or twenty years’ time, unlike nursery style furniture which kids grow out of all too soon.
+Chances are that if you’re buying traditional wooden furniture it’s going to cost a bit more than modern alternative.
+However, the purchase can be seen as an investment; a classic look will still be suitable in ten or twenty years’ time, unlike nursery style furniture which kids grow out of all too soon.

 You can get kids’ bedroom furniture in some really dazzling colours and cool designs nowadays and a lot of this stuff won’t break the bank.
 Although modern furniture looks as if it might cost a fortune, it’s very often made from MDF with a laminated or lacquered finish in a wide range of colours.

 Not only is MDF lighter and cheaper than furniture grade timber, it’s easier to cut into shapes, meaning that kid’s furniture can come in stunning shapes and styles.